adamprince/cvdresponse/src/posts/social-media.md

 tags:
   - services
 ---
-We can help you plan and execute marketing campaigns on social media platforms such as Instagram and Facebook.
+We can help you plan and execute marketing campaigns on social media platforms like Instagram and Facebook.